junxit/us-congress-bills-116/metadata.md

 - 2019-02-13 — Introduced in House
 - 2019-02-13 — Introduced in House
 - 2019-02-13 — Referred to the House Committee on Natural Resources.
+- 2019-03-06 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2019-05-08 — Subcommittee Hearings Held.
+- 2019-09-18 — Committee Consideration and Mark-up Session Held.
+- 2019-09-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2019-09-18 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2020-06-04 — Placed on the Union Calendar, Calendar No. 342.
+- 2020-06-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-428.
+- 2020-06-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-428.